taubman33/Stellar/README.md

 - morgan - Logging HTTP requests
 - sequelize - Database setup and management
 - pg - JS interface with postgreSQL
-- faker - Generate example data
 - formik - Less verbose React forms
 - jest - Testing framework
 - supertest - Testing framework
+- chance - Random string generation
 ​
 ​
 ## Expected Issues
 Disagreement over which features are important / implementable in a reasonable time.
 ​
 ## Issues and Resolutions
 One of our core features (the "Green Option" button) was in an out-of-the-way location; we consulted with our design team, and with their advice we left it in place.
 Many-to-many associations in Sequelize, even with a join table, proved to be very complicated and finicky; so we limited each user to a single itinerary, and combined the itinerary information into the User table.
 To avoid having Many flights to Many users, made duplicate ArrivingFlights and DepartingFlights so that we have 2 many-to-one associations.
 Eco-friendly popup clears form, remains unresolved.
 ​
 ## Code Snippet
 ​
-Use this section to include a brief code snippet of functionality that you are proud of an a brief description
 ​
-Backend -> The User associations is not particularly impressive, but we got it to work rather than using a number of Join tables and Many-Many relations
+Backend -> User associations is not particularly impressive, but we got it to work using duplicate tables rather than using a number of Join tables and Many-Many relations.
 ```
   User.associate = function(models) {
     User.belongsTo(models.DepartingFlight, {
-      foreignKey: 'departingFlightId',
+      foreignKey: 'departingFlightId'
-      onDelete: 'CASCADE'
     });
     User.belongsTo(models.ArrivingFlight, {
-      foreignKey: 'arrivingFlightId',
+      foreignKey: 'arrivingFlightId'
-      onDelete: 'CASCADE'
     });
   };
   return User;
 };
 ```
 ​
 ## Change Log
 ​
 Moved itinerary information to the User table, and eliminated the Itinerary and ItineraryFlight tables.
-Moved mobile support to post-MVP
+Moved mobile support to post-MVP.